machingclee/machingclee.github.io/static/media/212-SQLStatements-Workflow.ae976292.md

 }
 ```

-##### Create Users That owns Accounts
+##### Create User That owns Accounts

-After playing around (like CRUD) with these old tables, our accounts table will be full of record with owner name having no reference to any user data (not yet created).
+After playing around (like CRUD) with these old tables, our accounts table will be full of record with owner field having no reference to any user data (not yet created).

 Now in the course of developement we have the following decisions: